cypress-io/cypress/cypress/component/basic/small-examples/README.md

 # Small examples

-These examples come from the blog post [Testing Vue components with Vue Testing Library](https://blog.logrocket.com/testing-vue-components-with-vue-testing-library/) and the tests are written using `cypress-vue-unit-test`.
+These examples come from the blog post [Testing Vue components with Vue Testing Library](https://blog.logrocket.com/testing-vue-components-with-vue-testing-library/) and the tests are written using `@cypress/vue`.

 Tests for [Counter.vue](Counter.vue) are in [Counter.spec.js](Counter.spec.js)